TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/installation.md

     - /try-out-tyk/tutorials/tutorials/
 ---

 Welcome to the Tyk Installation Guide!
-Whether you're new to Tyk or an experienced user, this guide will help you find the installation option that best meets your needs.
+Whether you're new to Tyk or an experienced user, this guide will help you find the installation model that best meets your needs.
 Let's get started!

 ---